 Over the past decade, Jordan Wolfson has become known for his thought-provoking works in a wide range of media, including video, sculpture, installation, photography, and performance.
 He pulls intuitively from the world of advertising, the Internet, and the technology industries to produce ambitious and enigmatic narratives.
 However, instead of simply appropriating found material, the artist creates his own unique content, which frequently revolves around a series of invented, animated characters.

 Produced by Sadie Coles HQ, London, Riverboat song debuted there in 2017.
-The work has since been on view in solo exhibitions at Pond Society, New Century Art Foundation in Shanghai (2017) and the Schinkel Pavillon in Berlin (2018).
+The work has since been on view in solo exhibitions at Pond Society, New Century Art Foundation in Shanghai (2017); Schinkel Pavillon in Berlin (2018); and, presently, Moderna Museet in Stockholm (2019).
 In 2016, the Stedelijk Museum in Amsterdam hosted a two-part solo exhibition, MANIC/LOVE/TRUTH/LOVE, a survey of the Wolfson’s work that featured the animatronic sculptures Colored sculpture and (Female figure) (2014) alongside a selection of video works and objects.

 In 2015, the Cleveland Museum of Art held a solo show featuring two early videos by Wolfson.
 In 2014, a selection of Wolfson's video work was shown at the McLellan Galleries in Glasgow as part of the 6th Glasgow International.
 Also in 2014, the artist participated in 14 Rooms, which was curated by Klaus Biesenbach and Hans Ulrich Obrist and presented during Art Basel.
 The exhibition was a collaboration between Fondation Beyeler, Art Basel, and Theater Basel.